 A key goal of our school is to help build children of character.

-At SJIIES we adopt a holistic approach that integrates character development into every aspect of school life.
+At Elementary School, we adopt a holistic approach that integrates character development into every aspect of school life.
 Underpinning the character education programme is the practice of the Five Strategies of The Virtues Project at every level of our community.

-The Virtues Project is a globally recognised programme that provides empowering strategies to inspire the practice and cultivation of character virtues in everyday life. and include qualities such as integrity, kindness, responsibility, diligence and other elements of good character that exist within each child in potential.
+The Virtues Project is a globally recognised programme that provides empowering strategies to inspire the practice and cultivation of character virtues in everyday life.
+Moreover, this includes qualities such as integrity, kindness, responsibility, diligence and other elements of good character that exist within each child in potential.

 What are the virtues?

 Virtues are the building blocks of character.
 Love.
 Kindness.
 Justice.
 Service.
-Virtues are the very meaning and purpose of our lives, the content of our character and the truest expression of our souls.
+Virtues are the very meaning and purpose of our lives, the content of our character and the most genuine expression of our souls.
 For people of all cultures, ethnicities and beliefs, they are the essence of authentic success.

-Virtue means power, strength, inner quality.
+Virtue means power, strength, and inner quality.
 Virtues are the content of our character, the elements of the human spirit.
 They grow stronger whenever we use them.
-As a six-year-old once said, “Virtues are what’s good about us.”
+As a six-year-old once said, “Virtues are what is good about us.”

-Each one of us has both Strength Virtues we can rely on, and Growth Virtues that are the challenges of our character.
-A lifelong learner never gives up hope that at any moment, we can awaken a virtue by choosing to live it.
+Each of us has both Strength Virtues we can rely on and Growth Virtues that are the challenges of our character.
+A lifelong learner never gives up hope that we can awaken a virtue at any moment by choosing to live it.
 The Virtues Project™ is all about bringing virtues to life.

-Whilst the language of the Virtues Project under spins all our activities we also have a structured programme to promote virtues Education.
+Whilst the language of the Virtues Project underpins all our activities; we also have a structured programme to promote The Virtues Project.
 The programme includes: